Guide to Working with the PCO

 3.4.1 Bill of Rights vetting

 It is useful to check the draft for compliance before it is submitted for vetting.
-The Ministry of Justice booklet The Handbook of the New Zealand Bill of Rights Act 1990 includes guidelines to help with this (see section 6.2).
+The Ministry of Justice booklet Guidelines on the New Zealand Bill of Rights Act 1990 includes information to help with this (see section 6.2).

 3.4.2 Explanatory note

 All Bills at introduction are prefaced with an explanatory note, which is omitted from the Bill when it is reported back from the select committee.

 - This sets out the general policy of the Bill.
 It is prepared by the department, with editorial input from the PCO.
 The general policy statement should be provided to the PCO as soon as it is in final form but a minimum of two weeks before the Bill goes to LEG.

 - This is a short statement that explains that a disclosure statement is required, describes its purpose, and provides a link to the disclosure statement.
 (If none is required, this will be stated.)
 The disclosure statement should be sent to the Publications Unit and copied to the drafter when the Bill goes to LEG, and if changes are made, a revised statement sent to the Publications Unit and copied to the drafter no later than two days before introduction.
 See Disclosure statements for more information.

 - This is a short statement that a regulatory impact statement (RIS) has been prepared by the department, with URLs for the locations of the RIS on the department's and Treasury's websites.
 (If no RIS is required, this section is omitted.)
 The URL to the location on the department's website where the RIS will be published should be provided to the PCO at least a week before the Bill goes to LEG.
 See RIS guidance for more information.

 Clause by clause analysis